-We’ve all seen the famous Total Gym infomercials with Chuck Norris and Christie Brinkley.
-They’ve been on tv for years and are still going strong.
+We’ve all seen the famous Total Gym infomercials, I mean they’ve been on tv for years and are still going strong.

 What Is The Total Gym 1400?

 The first Total Gym machine was created in 1974 by a competitive body builder by the name of Tom Campanaro and his partners.

 The goal was to create an exercise machine that mimicked all the functional activities we perform throughout the day.

 The product got started in physical therapy clinics and rehab settings because they were so gentle to use and allowed for full range of motion (ROM) of the upper and lower body joints.

 This is actually where I had my first experience with the Total Gym.
 For those of you who aren’t aware, I’m a physical therapist.
 When I’m not blogging away about exercising at home, I’m treating patients with various mobility and gait disorders.
 I used to work in an outpatient clinic and we had a Total Gym there that we used everyday.
 We all loved it for its versatility and how easy it was to use.